 Special Equipment: Ttukbaegi or Korean clay pot

-Koreans use Ttukbaegi or clay pots to cook Doenjang Jjigae.
-The clay pots easily transfer from stovetop to table.
+Koreans use Ttukbaegi or clay pots to cook many soups and stews.
+The clay pots easily transfer from stove top to tabletop.
 An easy, one pot meal!

-Note: Clay earthenware pots take longer to heat but also take longer to cool — keeping jjigaes bubbling hot, even at the table!
+Note: Clay earthenware pots take longer to heat but also take longer to cool — keeping jjigae bubbling hot, even at the table.
 So good!

 Ttukbaegi come in different sizes.
 I recommend a medium-sized (1000ml) Korean clay pot for my Doenjang Jjigae recipe, which serves 2.

-If you don’t own a clay pot, a medium stainless steel pot also works.
-Cook everything, as stated in the recipe.
+A medium stainless steel pot also works if you don’t own a clay pot.
+Cook everything as stated in the recipe.
 Before serving, divide between two bowls.

 FAQ: